Want to create a dramatic effect on your homes walls and ceiling? These basic drywall texturing

 the hassle of a hopper texture sprayer.

 Why texture?
 One reason is to cover up any imperfections from warped studs or drywall finishing.
+The higher the sheen of your paint, the more important this is.
+Another reason is that it gives your living space more character.

 Method One: The Roller Sheetrock Texturing Method